 In terms of social movement theory, Memoria Activa can be thought as a Social Movement Organization (SMO) that was very successful in mobilizing structures to ground and grow their struggle.
-However, it has also been a savant handler of the political opportunities that appeared through their struggle.
-As we will describe, the change of government in the early 2000's was a crucial moment for the movement.
+However, it has also been a savant handler of the political opportunities that appeared throughout their struggle.
+As we will describe, the change of government in the early 2000s was a crucial moment for the movement.
 Additionally, Memoria Activa has skillfully managed the framing processes of the mobilization, particularly after the case became more complex and political ideologies swamped the judicial proceedings.

-In this sense, Memoria Activa would make for an excellent case-study about social movements origins, transformation and impact.
-However, this theoretical questions remains out of the scope of this article.
-I just mention this here hoping that a social movement scholar reading this might become interested in making such academic contribution.
-What is of relevance here is the fact that Memoria Activa exists at the center of the struggle.
+In this sense, Memoria Activa would make for an excellent case study about the origins, transformation and impact of social movements.
+However, this theoretical question remains beyond the scope of this article.
+I mention this here hoping that a social movement scholar reading this article might become interested in making such academic contribution.
+What is of relevance here, however, is the fact that Memoria Activa exists at the center of the struggle.
 Therefore, to a large extent, the evolution of the claims for justice can be appreciated as a result of their intervention.